harryvederci/janet-htmx-project-template/README.md

 Agreed, it's ugly, but it's not really important for this template.
 Also, read my personal Janet style guide below to understand why I'm using it for now.

+#### WTF is a qualified kebab query?
+I just... had to give it a name, ok?

 ### blocking issues
 #### prevent XSS scripting
 (Probably only really an issue if you will allow users to add content, and